Summer activities for families in Chamonix

 Plenty of the hikes in the valley are suitable for family outings — there’s something for all levels and ages.
 The chalet is in the perfect place for these walks, in the heart of a network of lovely wooded trails.
 The valley floor walks are fine with baby buggies, and for older children, the walks to the mountain restaurants, like Chalet Floria, down to the ice cave from Montenvers, or to the glacier at Les Bossons, are perfect — not too strenuous, with amazing views.

 Another beautiful short walk is the half-hour to the Cascade du Berard at Le Buet, on the way to Vallorcine.
-From the lovely café, perched above a gorge, you can walk to a cave behind the waterfall.
+From the lovely cafe, perched above a gorge, you can walk to a cave behind the waterfall.
 They have evening barbecues on Thursdays here in summer, with displays of “Tyrolienne” (high zip wires) over the gorge.
-Bring a torch to get back down!
+Bring a torch to get back down.

 Adventure parks